 To add tags to your WordPress blog post, look on the right side of the blog post.
 Under the Categories section, you’ll find the Tags section.
 Enter in your tags, or keywords, and make sure you separate each one with a comma.
 Finally, click “Enter” and you’re done!
 It’s easy to create tags or metadata to your blog post.

-On the front of my blog, I show the last 6 blog posts that I have published in my “Latest Blog Posts” section.
-It will have a thumbnail of an image, the blog post title and an excerpt or blurb about that blog post.
-So, every blog may not need to use the ‘Set Featured Image’ function.
+At the bottom of each of my blog posts, you’ll see previous posts I have written in the “Related” section.
+Each post shows a thumbnail image.
+That thumbnail image is the featured image.
+It’s a smaller image so you may have to create a specific image just for this.
+Every blog may not need to use the ‘Set Featured Image’ function.
 But it is important to set your featured image if you have a blog post page or show blog post thumbnails on your blog.

 To set the featured blog post image, locate the ‘Featured Image’ section under the Tags section on the right side of the blog post.
 Then, click on the ‘Set Featured Image’ link.
 A window will pop-up allowing you to use images in your Media Library or upload from your computer.
 Next, check the front end of your blog to make sure that the thumbnail image has posted correctly.

-Step 8: Publish Your Very, First Blog Post!
+Step 9: Publish Your First Blog Post!
 Yay!

-Here we are at the final and most important step of this process – the publishing process.
+Here we are at the final and most important step of this process – publishing your blog post.
 But before you hit that ‘Publish” button, make sure you blog post is free from typos and grammatical errors.
 To publish your blog post, just hit the blue ‘Publish” button.
+That’s it!
 But, did you know that you can schedule your blog posts in advance?
 I do this all the time.
 I try to take a day or two and write out all my blog posts for that month.
 Then, I schedule them to post on a certain date automatically.

 To schedule your blog post to post at a later date, click the ‘Edit’ link after ‘Publish Immediately’.
 A drop-down will appear.
 Enter the date and time you want to schedule that blog post.
 Then click the ‘Ok’ button.
 Remember, you can always reschedule your blog post by hitting the ‘Cancel’ link or entering a new date and time.

 If you followed all the about steps, congratulations!
 You are officially a blogger!
 Yay!
 Your blogging journey has just begun and I want to support you throughout your journey.
-Below, I have that will help you write blog posts:
+Below, I have listed a few more of my blog posts that will help you blog better.

 - Anatomy of a Blog Post: 3 Steps to Writing a Killer Blog Post